lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Reverted a change to Section 5.1.3.1 from -02 and reinserting the deleted text

 * Consolidated the definition and transferal of KemCiphertextInfo.
 Added a new Section 5.1.1.5 introducing KemCiphertextInfo in the generalInfo filed and moving text on how to request a KEM ciphertext using genm/genp from Section 5.1.3.4 to Section 5.3.19.18

-* Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30 and discussing at IETF 117
+* Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30 and discussing at IETF 117.
+Also introducing optional field kemContext to KemBasedMac and KemOtherInfo as CMP-specific alternative to ukm in cms-kemri.

 * Added ToDo for reviewing the reduced content of KemOtherInfo to Section 5.1.3.4